Unemployment is a central problem

 because in rural areas there are less chances of employment as compared to urban areas

-where there are more chances of employment due to more industries.
+where there are more chances of employment due to more industries (by james nelson).
 So now we see the

 annual unemployed labour force by urban/rural areas since 1993 to 1999, which is given in